Anal bleaching is a cosmetic treatment that lightens skin around the anus.

 A laser can cause a slight pop or sting when it hits the skin.
 Most technicians will apply a mild numbing cream to reduce discomfort.

 You may feel mild burning or discomfort as the skin regains feeling.
-Taking an over-the-counter anti-inflammatory medication, like acetaminophen, can help reduce the sensitivity.
+Taking an over-the-counter anti-inflammatory medication can help reduce the sensitivity.

 If you experience severe burning, itching, or stinging, you should stop the service immediately and see a doctor or other healthcare provider.